aspose-cells/Aspose.Cells-Doc-md/arabic/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.ar.md

 **Aspose.Cells**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

- // إنشاء مثيل ترخيص وتعيين ملف الترخيص
+ //Instantiate an instance of license and set the license file

-// من خلال طريقها
+//through its path

-Aspose.Cells. رخصة الترخيص = Aspose.Cells.License جديد () ؛
+Aspose.Cells.License license = new Aspose.Cells.License();

-License.SetLicense ("Aspose.Total.lic") ؛
+license.SetLicense("Aspose.Total.lic");

-// حدد مسار ملف Excel للقالب.
+//Specify the template excel file path.

-سلسلة myPath = "Book1.xls" ؛
+string myPath = "Book1.xls";

-// إنشاء مصنف جديد.
+//Instantiate a new Workbook.

-// افتح ملف Excel.
+//Open the excel file.

-مصنف المصنف = مصنف جديد (myPath) ؛
+Workbook workbook = new Workbook(myPath);

-// قم بتعريف كائن ورقة عمل.
+//Declare a Worksheet object.

-ورقة عمل جديدة
+Worksheet newWorksheet;

-// أضف 5 أوراق عمل جديدة إلى المصنف واملأ بعض البيانات
+//Add 5 new worksheets to the workbook and fill some data

-// في الخلايا.
+//into the cells.

- لـ (int i = 0 ؛ i< 5; i++){
+for (int i = 0; i < 5; i++){

                 //Add a worksheet to the workbook.